There are few things more comforting than a bowl of this thick and hearty split pea soup, rich and velvety and topped with smokey bits of crisp bacon.

 - Add dried split peas and cook for 1 to 2 minutes until coated with fat.
 Add chicken stock, 1 cup of water, thyme, and bay leaf and bring to a simmer.
 Continue to cook, partially covered, for 50 to 60 minutes or until peas are very soft and falling apart.

 - Optionally, blend all or half of the soup (use caution when blending hot liquids) and return to saucepan.
 Add a bit of additional water or broth for a thinner consistency if desired.
-Season with salt and pepper, stir in vinegar, and serve warm.
+Season with salt and pepper and stir in vinegar to taste.
+Serve warm, topped with bacon bits and a sprinkle of fresh thyme (if desired).